larioscn/IDS6938-SimulationTechniques/Homework3/Readme.md

 ![](images/3D_route.JPG?raw=true)

 Statistics and Graphs - For this portion I used time as a component to measure when an individual from a certain room exited the building.
-If there was more than 1 person in a number, I calculated the final time when he last individual crossed the exit line.
+If there was more than 1 person in a room, I calculated the final time when the last individual (from that room) crossed the exit line.

 ![](images/yellow.jpg?raw=true)